Cleaning and hygiene for reopening your hair and beauty business

 These cleaning and hygiene measures also apply if you’re freelance and mobile, says Duncan.
 “Try and minimise what you touch when you’re in a customer’s home, including door handles and furniture.
 You should also ask other members of the household to stay in other rooms while you’re working with your client.
 Try and work in a well-ventilated area if possible.”

-If you work in a salon, you should change into your uniform at work.
-The government guidelines also say you should wash your uniform every day and avoid wearing it on the way to and from work.
+If you work in a salon, remember to change into your uniform at work.
+The government guidelines also say you need to wash your uniform every day and avoid wearing it on the way to and from work.